Upscale Drinks That Impress at ALL Classy Places! (16 of them!)

 A “G&T” is similar to the martini, although instead of vermouth, it’s replaced with tonic water.
 And similarly, its clean and clear presentation makes it one of the classier drinks on our list.
 A Gin and Tonic is garnished with a lime and served over ice in a rocks glass.
 Although sometimes it’ll come in a taller drink glass.
 A super easy drink to make at home as well.
 If you love gin, then this is a definite try drink.

 Go to any Sunday brunch and you’re most likely going to see Mimosas on every other table.
-Usually made with Champagne, Triple Sec, a splash of cold orange juice and an orange slice as a garnish, this drink is not only an upscale beverage, but it’s also the perfect hang over “healer” that’s light, tasty and has a bit of vitamin C to help get you through those first few hours of the day.
+Usually made with Champagne, cold orange juice and an orange slice as a garnish, this drink is not only an upscale beverage, but it’s also the perfect hang over “healer” that’s light, tasty and has a bit of vitamin C to help get you through those first few hours of the day.
 That’s why they are so popular at Sunday brunches.

 While we’re on the subject of Brunch, the other most ordered brunch drink is the Bloody Mary.
 Long thought of as another hangover cure, this cocktail is made from many different ingredients that resemble more of a meal than a drink.
 The alcohol of choice is vodka and it’s served in a highball glass with ice and a celery stick as a garnish.
 This particular one is a Smirnoff.